Guna614/Analyzing_Income_statements_using_LLm-main/README.md

 1️⃣ Clone the Repository
 Clone the project repository to your local machine:

-bash
-Copy
-Edit
 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name
 2️⃣ Set Up a Virtual Environment (Recommended)
 Create and activate a virtual environment to manage dependencies:

-bash
-Copy
-Edit
 # Create a virtual environment
 python -m venv venv

 # Activate the virtual environment
 # On Windows:
 venv\Scripts\activate

 # On macOS/Linux:
 source venv/bin/activate

 3️⃣ Install Dependencies
 Install the required Python libraries using the requirements.txt file:

-bash
-Copy
-Edit
 pip install -r requirements.txt
 4️⃣ Set Up the Mistral-7B-Instruct-v0.2 Model

 Download the Model:
 Obtain the Mistral-7B-Instruct-v0.2 model from the official source or Hugging Face repository.
 Place the downloaded model files in a directory, e.g., models/mistral-7b.

 Install Necessary Model Libraries:

-Ensure you have the required libraries for working with the model (e.g., transformers, accelerate):
+Ensure you have the required libraries for working with the model (e.g., transformers, accelerate): pip install transformers accelerate

-bash
-Copy
-Edit
-pip install transformers accelerate
 Configure the Model:
-Update the configuration in your script to load the Mistral-7B-Instruct-v0.2 model:
+Update the configuration in your script to load the Mistral-7B-Instruct-v0.2 model: from transformers import AutoModelForCausalLM, AutoTokenizer

-python
-Copy
-Edit
-from transformers import AutoModelForCausalLM, AutoTokenizer

 model_name = "path/to/mistral-7b"